Esri/TRIRIGA-Indoors-FME-ETL/README.md

 ## FAQs

 ### Does the ETL user account have access to sensitive information?
 Yes.
-It has full administrative rights so can read everything in the system including account passwords, however account passwords are prevented from being mapped and displayed in the ETL in any way.
+It has full administrative rights so can read everything in the system including account passwords, however account passwords are prevented from being mapped and displayed in the ETL in any way by default.

 ## Appendix